Cohomological Hall algebras and perverse coherent sheaves on toric Calabi-Yau 3-folds: Hilbert scheme of and shifted Yangians

 Define the actions of the operators

 by the following convolutions:

-Here the subscript $loc$ means localization of $H^*_T(\pt)$-modules.
 Note that the fixed point loci with respect to the $T$-actions are finite for all three spaces above.
 Hence the push-forward $p_*$ is well-defined after passing to the localization despite of the fact that $p$ is not a proper map.

+\begin{rmk} Note that $T$ is a Calabi-Yau subtorus of $(\C^*)^3$, i.e. it preserves the standard holomorphic volume form.
+The fixed-point subset of the critical locus for the action of the torus $(\C^*)^3$ coincides with the one for the subtorus $T$.
+This claim can be found e.g. in \cite[Page 25]{MNOP}.
+A proof in the case of $\C^4$ that topologically these two fixed-point loci agree can be found in \cite[Lemma 3.1]{CK}.
+Scheme theoretical statement is shown in \cite[Lemma 3.6]{CK}.
+Both arguments rely in an essential way on the finite length condition of the defining ideal.
+There are few examples in which the corresponding fact is shown for ideals of curves \cite[Lemma 2.1, 2.2]{CK2} or PT stable pairs \cite[Prop.
+2.6]{CK2} are shown. \end{rmk}

 Let $\lambda$ be a 3-dimensional Young diagram with $n$ boxes, which we denote as a partition $\lambda\vdash n$.
-The dual of the compactly supported cohomology group $H_{c,\GL_n\times T}^\ast(\mathcal{M}(n, 1)^{st}, \varphi_{\tilde W_3}\Q)^\vee_{\loc}$ has a basis given by $\{\lambda\mid \lambda \vdash n\}$.
+The dual of the compactly supported cohomology group has a basis given by $\{\lambda\mid \lambda \vdash n\}$.
 Let $(\lambda+\blacksquare)\vdash (n+1)$ be the Young diagram obtained by adding a box $\blacksquare$ to $\lambda$.
-We use the notation $\langle\lambda|(E(G))| \lambda+\blacksquare\rangle$ for the coefficient of $\lambda+\blacksquare$ in the expansion of $E(G)(\lambda)$.
-Similar convention is used for $\langle \lambda+\blacksquare|(F(G))| \lambda\rangle$.
+We use the notation $\langle\lambda|(E(g))| \lambda+\blacksquare\rangle$ for the coefficient of $\lambda+\blacksquare$ in the expansion of $E(g)(\lambda)$.
+Similar convention is used for $\langle \lambda+\blacksquare|(F(g))| \lambda\rangle$.

 We denote by $\square_{i, j, k}$ the box in the $3$-dimensional Young diagram $\lambda$ which has coordinates $(i, j, k)$.
 Here we follow the French convention in writing the coordinates of boxes.
 For example, all boxes has non-negative coordinates and the corner box has coordinates $(0,0,0)$.
-Recall that $(\C^*)^3$ naturally acts on $\C^3$ and $H^*_{c,(\C^*)^3}(\pt)=\Q[\hbar_1,\hbar_2,\hbar_3]$ with $\hbar_i$ being the equivariant variable of the $i$th $\C^*$-factor of $(\C^*)^3$.
-We also have the 2-dimensional torus $T\subseteq(\C^*)^3$ preserving the canonical line bundle, and $H^*_{c,T}(\pt)=\Q[\hbar_1,\hbar_2,\hbar_3]/(\hbar_1+\hbar_2+\hbar_3=0)$.
-We also have an $\C^*$ acting on the framing, and let $\chi$ be the $\C^*$-equivariant variable.
-For any box $\square_{i, j, k}$, we consider the following element $x_{\square_{i, j, k}}:=\chi+i\hbar_1+j\hbar_2+k \hbar_3\in H^*_{c,T\times\C^*}(\pt)$.
+Recall that $(\C^*)^3$ naturally acts on $\C^3$ and $H^*_{c,(\C^*)^3}(\pt)=\C[\hbar_1,\hbar_2,\hbar_3]$ with $\hbar_i$ being the equivariant variable of the $i$th $\C^*$-factor of $(\C^*)^3$.
+We also have the 2-dimensional torus $T\subseteq(\C^*)^3$ preserving the canonical line bundle, and $H^*_{c,T}(\pt)=\C[\hbar_1,\hbar_2,\hbar_3]/(\hbar_1+\hbar_2+\hbar_3=0)$.
+We also have an $\C^*_{fr}$ acting on the framing, and let $\chi$ be the $\C^*_{fr}$-equivariant variable.
+For any box $\square_{i, j, k}$, we consider the following element $x_{\square_{i, j, k}}:=\chi+i\hbar_1+j\hbar_2+k \hbar_3\in H^*_{c,T\times\C^*_{fr}}(\pt)$.
 In the proof, we show this element is equal to the equivariant Chern root of some vector bundle.